Satayajit/bias_Detect_dashboard/README.md

 The Bias Detection Dashboard is an AI-powered web application designed to identify, analyze, and mitigate bias and fairness issues in datasets before deploying machine learning models.
 Built with Python, Streamlit, Fairlearn, and data visualization libraries, the dashboard provides a visually interactive and user-friendly interface for auditing datasets through automated metrics, bias risk scores, privacy alerts, and downloadable PDF reports.

+## 🎯 Project Objectives
+Detect and visualize bias: Use statistical analysis and fairness metrics to uncover biases in sensitive features.

+Ensure fairness and accountability: Help stakeholders identify fairness risks early in the data pipeline.

+Empower data decisions: Provide users with actionable insights and mitigation strategies.

+Automate documentation: Enable seamless sharing of results with PDF reports.

+Encourage ethical AI: Align with AI ethics principles such as transparency, inclusiveness, and reliability.

 ## 🔍 Key Features
 ✅ Bias & Fairness Analysis: Detect disparities across sensitive attributes using Fairlearn and custom fairness metrics.